 Accessibility means user-friendliness, like the smooth operation of the user interface and easy-to-understand content.
 If the user has technical challenges on your site or difficulties reading your content, you won’t be able to reach your users and convert them into customers effectively.

 Even if your site is not covered by WCAG guidelines A or AA level criteria, you should still pay close attention to accessibility when designing your site.
 People spend more time on accessible sites, which in turn improves the ranking of the sites in search results.
 Accessibility requirements change quite frequently, and the development is worth following if you don’t want to fall behind.
-You can find out more about accessibility guidelines in Finland here.
+Find out more about accessibility guidelines in Finland.